 Geared specifically towards protecting the single-family communities that become vulnerable to density pressures given high land prices, this sub-area actively discourages incompatible infill and loss of neighborhood character.
-The City of Dunwoody intends to implement the LCI plan's recommendation for establishing a "buffer zone" where transitional regulations can be put in place to offer contextual sensitivity.
-The Framework Plan narrative indicates low and medium density office and multi-family residential.
-For the PC-Transitional sub-area, the City of Dunwoody considers up to 8 units to the acre "low density" and 12 units to the acre "medium density."
-Additional densities are allowable with appropriate amenities and consideration of existing infrastructure and school capacity.
+The City of Dunwoody intends to implement the LCI plan's recommendation for establishing establish a "buffer zone" where transitional regulations can be put in place to offer contextual sensitivity.
+The Framework Plan narrative indicates envisions low and medium density office and multi family some residential.
+For the PC-Transitional sub-area, the The City of Dunwoody considers up to 8 units maximum to the acre "low density" and up to 12 units to the acre "medium density."

-The LCI study identifies two areas of potential open space, as indicated on the development opportunities map below.
+The LCI study identifies two Two areas of potential open space, as indicated on the development opportunities map below, are identified.
 They include surface parking that could be converted into more appropriate uses, including usable open space amenities.